k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

   ![image](../images/99_actors_08_ex_map.PNG)

 * When there is no old value to be mapped to the new value and the target table requires a sequence, leave the input value empty.
 The Actor generates a new sequence and returns it in its output.
+This feature is applicable starting from the release 6.4.1.

   ![image](../images/99_actors_08_ex_new.PNG)